leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How long will I need to recover from cornea infection
 - how can i avoid getting contact lens ulcer again?
 - should i avoid contact lens because i had an infection
-- can the doctor cure cornea infection with eyedrops
+- can the doctor cure cornea infection with [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}
 - What is the pharmacological treatment of corneal infection?
 - Can I take medicine to treat corneal infection?
 - Are there pills to treat corneal infection?